*Subject to approval from NZQA and the Nursing Council of New Zealand

 If you meet certain conditions you can get a student loan and allowances.
 Find out if you meet the conditions by calling StudyLink on Freephone 0800 88 99 00 or visit www.studylink.govt.nz

-The cost can be different depending on the subject and duration of the course.
-Our course costs are currently being reviewed.
+The cost can be different depending on the subject and duration of the programme.
+Our programme costs are currently being reviewed.

-We encourage you to explore our program and contact us with any queries you may have.
+We encourage you to explore our programme and contact us with any queries you may have.
 Let's take the first step towards a fulfilling and rewarding career in healthcare together!